TheRandomFox/Factorio-Production-Planner/README.md

 # Factorio-Production-Planner
+Author: Abdul Halim bin Slamat

-Created as a school project.
+Created as a school project, 300CEM AAD.
 A simple companion app for the PC game Factorio, to help you plan your production lines.

 Built for Android 8.0+